bhaze31/VaporTools/README.md

 ## Migrations
 The migrations folder holds all the migrations for models.
-They are generated using M_Timestamp_MigrationName format, to ensure that all migrations are run in order.
+They are generated using MTimestamp_MigrationName format, to ensure that all migrations are run in order.
 If the migration is generated for a model, that models resource folder is updated to include the migration.
 If the migration is not for a model, the migration is appended to the main routes file.
 To pass a model to an individual migration